ALAMEDA COUNTY

 Making youth homelessness brief, one time and non-recurring is the key priority along with our mission and vision statement.
 The YAB is a vital function in the plight against homelessness.
 Youth voices and experiences are currently misrepresented, unappreciated, and undervalued.
 The YAB works to shift this reality by supporting youth with lived experience of housing insecurity and homelessness to know their power, leadership and advocacy.
 The YAB serves as a bridge between youth and county decision makers to bring insight to the needs of youth in Alameda County and connect an increasing amount of youth to the services they need.

 We are 100% BIPOC between the ages of 18-28 with lived experience of being formerly or currently homeless.
 We work closely with city, county decision-makers, service providers, professors, young people, and community members to collectively guide leaders by advising on the best policies and practices that meet the diverse needs of young people at risk of and or experiencing homelessness.
-From this, our leading efforts have been implementing both a new Youth Committee in our local Continuum of Care (CoC) and overseeing the federal Youth Homelessness Demonstration Program grant in the county while also engaging in other collaborative projects and initiatives.
+Our leading efforts has been implementing and overseeing the federal Youth Homelessness Demonstration Program grant in the county while also engaging in other collaborative projects and initiatives to improve services for youth experiencing homelessness and to end and prevent youth homelessness in Alameda County.

 Our Values:

-2. We believe that all youth are stakeholders; we prioritize youth employment with fair compensation and benefits.
+- We believe that all youth from the community are partners; we prioritize youth employment with fair compensation and accessibility benefits.

-3. We believe community-based support and services are the core to ending youth homelessness and poverty.
-Leveraging power is crucial to this case.
+- We believe collaborating with community-based support, services, and input are the core to ending youth homelessness.
+Diversifying and bridging power is crucial to this case.

-4. We believe in stretching the quality of generosity by providing one-on-one peer mentor support.
+- We uplift and empower youth by providing one-on-one peer mentor support.

-5. We value engineering creativity, teamwork, and developing a sustainable environment for youth to have the tools they need to succeed.
+- We value engineering creativity, teamwork, healthy communication and mediation practices to develop a sustainable environment for youth to have the tools they need to succeed.

 Our Membership: